snowdrop/springboot-to-quarkus-migration/lsp/README.md

 This project demonstrates how to launch the Eclipse Java Language Server (aka: Eclipse jdt-ls) and access it using a Java Language client able to pass commands and get JSON responses converted to objects

-The project uses the [Spring TODO](../applications/spring-boot-todo-app) application as the project to be analyzed using rules:
+The project uses the [Spring TODO](../applications/spring-boot-todo-app) application as the project to be analyzed using [rules](rules).
--

 ## Setup

-First, compile the project and generate the classpath file:
+First, compile the project

 ```shell
 mvn clean compile